-NCJW Sacramento is the first nonprofit organization to work with Women’s Empowerment in assisting the individual graduates of their programs.
-We learned of an unmet need and decided to fill it — graduates often have relatively small problems that stand in the way of stability, such as lacking the money to get a car smogged and registered, or a bicycle repaired, or a SMUD bill paid, or a rent deposit put down.
-In 2016, the Sacramento Section will award grants of up to $500 per quarter, for a total $2000.
-We will be highlighting the stories of some of our grant recipients as these grants are given.
-Help make this a reality.
-Make a donation.
+NCJW Sacramento is the first nonprofit organization to partner with Women’s Empowerment in assisting the individual graduates of their programs.
+We learned of an unmet need and decided to fill it — graduates often have relatively small problems that stand in the way of stability, such as lacking the money to get a car smogged and registered, or a bicycle repaired, or a utility bill paid, or a rent deposit put down.

 Since 2016, The Bridge to Success grant committee has met quarterly to award grants to multiple recipients.
 By September 2016, the committee realized that $500.00 per quarter needed to be increased.
 The NCJW Sacramento board and NCJW National approved an increase to $1,000.00 per quarter.
 The applicant’s request range from $25.00 to $1,000 +, the needs vary.
 Some examples are transportation, housing, library fines, court fees, dental care, education and career licensure.
 To make an online donation, please complete and submit the Bridge to Success Grant Program form on this page.

 Please join us on May 6, 2018 for “Celebrating Empowerment,” our first Bridge to Success Fundraiser